grpc/proposal/A66-otel-stats.md

     send arbitrary method names that could potentially open up the server to malicious attacks that result in metrics being stored with a high cardinality.
-To prevent this, unregistered/generic method names should by default be reported with "generic" value instead.
-Implementations can provide the option to override this behavior to allow recording generic method names as well.
+To prevent this, unregistered/generic method names should by default be reported with "other" value instead.
+Implementations should provide the option to override this behavior to allow recording generic method names as well.
 *   `grpc.status` : gRPC server status code received, e.g. "OK", "CANCELLED",